 Innovative Agriculture Irrigation Services Provider

-Water Ways Technologies (TSXV:WWT) is an agriculture technology company providing water irrigation solutions to small and medium-sized farmers.
+Water Ways Technologies (TSXV:WWT) is an agriculture technology company providing water irrigation solutions to small and medium-sized farmers and legal cannabis cultivators.
 The company is generating revenue through its turnkey projects and irrigation equipment sales.
 Water Ways currently generates 59 percent of its revenue through its turnkey projects and 39 percent through irrigation equipment sales.

 The company also intends to roll-out a project financing service unit.
 The financing service unit will provide Water Ways Technologies with an additional revenue stream and client acquisition platform to expand its business.